pokrakam/abapDevSysInit/README.md

 Setups and actions that can be configured:
 - Set up RFC Destination with GitHub Personal Access Token
 - Install GitHub SSL certificate (thanks to @sandraros and @mbtools)
+- Install abapGit standalone edition
+- Customize user profile (Name, localization, email address)
 - Pull a list of repos (requires abapGit full version)
-- Install abapGit standalone edition

-Next:
-- Create abapGit User Exit to log into GitHub with token

-Todo:
-- Set login user name
-- Configure abapGit user name
-- Downport
-- Bootstrap abapGit full version
-- ...more to come (ideas welcome)
+See projects page to see what's planned

 # Usage

+The design is to have everything in one report for ease of installing by copy/paste as abapGit may not be available.
+Configuration is also done by copy/paste and editing an ABAP include.

 Pull with abapGit if installed, else just copy/paste `ZDEVSYSINIT` into a Z-report.